-The B vitamins are also important for a healthy cervix.
-Vitamin B6 is widely available in foods and supports healthy immune function.
-It contributes to enzymatic reactions in the body, many of these relate to protein metabolism, and keep cells healthy.
+Healthy levels of vitamin B6 may also be important for a healthy cervix.
+This vitamin is widely available in food and supports healthy immune function.
+It contributes to enzymatic reactions in the body, and many of these relate to protein metabolism and keeping cells healthy.
 Chickpeas, chicken breast, and salmon are rich sources of this vitamin.

 2. Brew Up Some Green Tea